 health & self-confidence.
 Gichin Funakoshi, a master of Shorin-Ryu karate from Okinawa,

 & father of modern karate, probably summed it up best, "The purpose of karate lies not in victory

 or defeat, but in perfection of its participants".

 The day has come to learn martial arts.
-You, your son, daughter, wife, father, mother, grandfather, grandmother or friend are stressed out because of a bully, or a friend was mugged while jogging in Phoenix, or you want to be part of the next generation of Ninja Turtles.
+You, your son, daughter, wife, father, mother, grandfather, grandmother or friend are stressed out because of a bully, or a friend was mugged while jogging in the park, or you want to be part of the next generation of Ninja Turtles.
 So how do you pick a martial arts school?

 First, you need to know what is martial art?
 There are many schools that teach MMA and kick boxing, but believe it or not, kickboxing and MMA are not martial arts.
 But if you like to punch, wrestle and choke people, MMA is probably for you.

 But I'm talking about martial arts.
 There are many different styles and systems of martial arts - there is karate, kobudo, aikido, judo, jujutsu, toide, kempo, taekwondo, kungfu, iaido, ninjutsu, tai chi, tai ki, kendo, kenjutsu, sojutsu, kyudo, muay thai, hapkido, etc. So where do you start looking?